getitsocial/restexpress/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Restexpress is a highly customizable REST backend and API generator.
+RESTexpress is a highly customizable REST backend and API generator.

 Here's why this is some cool shit:
 * Your time should be focused on creating amazing features, not thinking about authentication, user management and project structure.